-The organisation is part of a network of Family Support Services in NSW and is a member of NSW FamS, the peak body.
-Services are provided under three FACS funding streams within the Early Intervention and Placement Prevention Program: (1) Child, Youth and Family Support, which provides advice, support, casework and group programs to families with dependant children who are experiencing various forms of difficulties and hardship; and (2) Intensive Family Preservation and (3) Intensive Family Support, providing intensive case management to families identified by FACS as experiencing multiple barriers to independence and where children are deemed to be at imminent risk of removal into Out of Home Care.
+The organisation is part of a network of Family Support Services in NSW and is a member of NSW FamS and NSW Local Community Services Association (LCSA), both of whom are community services peak bodies.
+Services are provided under two FACS funding streams, one of which sits with the Child, Youth and Family Support program.
+The other program is Intensive Family Preservation which provides intensive case management to families identified by FACS as experiencing multiple barriers to independence and where children are deemed to be at imminent risk of removal into Out of Home Care.
 These programs are discussed further under 'Service Provision'.

-In 2015-16, FSCFSS was a member of FamS, the NSW Local Community Services Association, Association of Children's Welfare Agencies/Centre for Community Welfare Training (ACWA/CCWT), ACT Women's Legal Centre and Jobs Australia.
 FSCFSS is incorporated as an Association under the NSW Associations Incorporation Act 1984.
 The organisation is a registered Income Tax Exempt Charity (ITEC), has Deductible Gift Recipient Status and is registered with the Australian Charities and Not-For-Profits Commission.